Anshuman-h/Link_To_QR_Backend/README.md

 # Run
-After installing all the requirements
+After installing all the requirements.

-To run type: ## node index.js
+To run type:
+## node index.js

 ## Node
 - #### Node installation on Windows